mongodb/specifications/source/crud/crud.rst

     collation: Optional<Document>;

     /**
      * The index to use.
+Specify either the index name as a string or the index key pattern.
+     * If specified, then the query system will only consider plans using the hinted index.
      *
      * This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
      */